syoung20/cs326-final-upsilon/docs/final.md

 # Database

 We are using PostgreSQL for our database.
 The database is made up of the following tables: recipes, ingredients, instructions, users, recipebook_categories, recipebook_category_items, pantry_categories, pantry_category_items, grocerylist_categories, and grocerylist_category_items.
-The columns and datatypes for each are displayed below, with a few edits<sup>*</sup>.
+The columns, datatypes, and foreign key relationships for each are displayed below, with a few edits<sup>*</sup>.

 [Database Schema](mockups/appetizers_schema.pdf)

 <sup>*</sup>Edits: we are not using the tags table.
 The recipes table also has a column named description, which is of datatype TEXT.
 The image column of recipes is also of type TEXT.
+We added a column named quantity of type VARCHAR to the ingredients table.
 In addition, all of the table id's (the primary keys) that are listed as type INT in the diagram are actually of type SERIAL in the Postgres database.

+## Description of Schema
+### recipes

+- recipe_id: a unique identifier for a record in recipes
+- user_id: the user who created the recipe
+- title: the title of the recipe
+- image: the data url of the image uploaded of the recipe
+- prep_time: the time it takes to prep ingredients for the recipe
+- cook_time: the time spent cooking for a recipe
+- servings: the number of servings the recipe makes
+- description: a description of the recipe

+### ingredients

+- ingredient_id: a unique identifier for a record in ingredients (records correlate a recipe with a single ingredient for the recipe)
+- recipe_id: the recipe_id that this ingredient record corresponds to
+- ingredient: the ingredient of the record that is used in the recipe
+- quantity: the quantity of the ingredient in the recipe
+- order: the number item it is on the ingredient list of the recipe

+### instructions

+- instruction_id: a unique identifier for a record in instructions (records correlate a recipe with a single instruction for the recipe)
+- recipe_id: the recipe_id that this instruction record corresponds to
+- instruction: the instruction of the record that is used in the recipe
+- order: the number item it is on the instruction list of the recipe

+### users

+- user_id: the unique email address that the user registered an account with
+- name: the name of the user
+- password: the password for the user account

+### recipebook_categories

+- recipebook_category_id: the unique identifier for a record in the table (a record correlates a user with a single one of their recipebook categories)
+- user_id: the user account that has this category record
+- category: the name of the category

+### recipebook_category_items

+- recipebook_category_item_id: the unique identifier for a record in the table (a record correlates a recipebook category with a single recipe in the category)
+- recipebook_category_id: the recipebook category that has this recipe
+- recipe_id: the recipe that is in this category

+### pantry_categories

+- pantry_category_id: the unique identifier for a record in the table (a record correlates a user with a single one of their pantry categories)
+- user_id: the user account that has this category record
+- category: the name of the category

+### pantry_category_items

+- pantry_category_item_id: the unique identifier for a record in the table (a record correlates a pantry category with a single ingredient in the category)
+- pantry_category_id: the pantry category that has this ingredient
+- item: the ingredient in the pantry category

+### grocerylist_categories

+- grocerylist_category_id: the unique identifier for a record in the table (a record correlates a user with a single one of their grocery list categories)
+- user_id: the user account that has this category record
+- category: the name of the category

+### grocerylist_category_items

+- grocerylist_category_item_id: the unique identifier for a record in the table (a record correlates a grocery list category with a single ingredient in the category)
+- grocerylist_category_id: the grocery list category that contains this grocery list item
+- item: the ingredient in the grocery list category

 # URL Routes/Mapping